Table of Contents

 How to Claim the Ohio Veterans Bonus

-Application must be signed, notarized and mailed.
+The application must be signed, notarized, and mailed.
 The final application must be printed, signed, and notarized or acknowledged before it will be accepted.
 Mail your application to Ohio Veterans Bonus, P.O.
 Box 373 Sandusky, Ohio 44871.

 The estimated processing time for Ohio Veterans Bonus Program applications is approximately eight weeks, depending on the volume of applications initially received.